They’re watching you.

 OK, I’m not good at cleaning out my bag, and some days I’m in a hurry so I like to have things that just live there.

 Entertainment wise, I’ve always had a little pad and some colored pens or pencils.
-Whenever I am in a discount store I pick up stickers or other small toys I can squirrel away and bring out when I found myself stuck.
+Whenever I am in a discount store, I pick up stickers or other small toys I can squirrel away and bring out when I find myself stuck.

 Yes, that does make the purse a little bulkier, but that’s a small price to pay for avoiding tantrums, don’t you think?